 Thankfully for us, as the Indian calendar takes a breather, the Australian one springs to life.

 Whether you’re into music, food, cabaret, the traditions and culture of the Aborigines in this great country, nature, indigenous art, cinema, theatre, folk dances and arts – you name it, and there is a festival in the next couple of months right here in Australia.
-We have compiled a detailed list of all these occasions in this issue, so please be sure to check it out and mark your dates.

 Nothing refreshes the mind and the soul better than short, periodic bursts of celebration with loved ones and family that reinstate our cherished values.
 It is the only way we can beat the constant barrage of despair and bad news that invade us from all corners these days.
 It is the only way to remind us that the good in the world is often within reach, and it often resides, dormant and waiting, deep within our hearts.
+So, we say, celebrate this Holi with panache, Gulal, and your loved ones.
+Gather round, burn Holika in a bonfire, and enjoy Gujhiya with your family and friends.

-Happy festival season, Australia!
+Happy Holi, Australia!